What is a Stanza? - Transcript (English and Spanish Subtitles Available in Video. Click HERE for Spanish Transcript)

 Between my finger and my thumb

-The squat pen rests; snug as a gun. [couplet…that’s two lines..the thumb and the gun are mirroring each other]
+The squat pen rests; snug as a gun.
+[This is the opening couplet--that’s two lines, the thumb and the gun are mirroring each other]

 Under my window, a clean rasping sound